Adding your child’s name to a waiting list

 Making sure that your child remains on the waiting list after the end of the school year

-The waiting lists for community schools stay open until the end of the summer 2019 term.
+The waiting lists for community and voluntary controlled schools stay open until the end of the summer 2019 term.
 If you want your child's name to stay on the list beyond then you will have to fill in a new in-year application form to apply for a place.

 If your child is not offered a place at one of your preferred schools and does not have an Education, Health and Care Plan, you can appeal against the decision.